brycewray/hugo-site/content/posts/2022/07/pagefind-quite-find-site-search/index.md

 1. Generate a build by entering `hugo` in your terminal app.
 2. From the terminal, run:\
 {{< highlight bash "linenos=false" >}}
-npx -y pagefind --source public --bundle-dir ../static/_pagefind
+npm_config_yes=true npx pagefind --source "public" --bundle-dir ../static/_pagefind
 {{< /highlight >}}
 The [`--bundle-dir` flag](https://pagefind.app/docs/config-options/#bundle-directory) will tell Pagefind to store its "crawl" results in, and source them from, a `static/_pagefind` directory rather than the default.
 3. Run `hugo server` and, lo and behold, you're running the Hugo dev server *and* you have Pagefind search working, just as in production.